Italian Deposition Interpreter Services for Remote Witness Testimony

 We’ve blogged about the use of legal translators and deposition interpreters in remote depositions.
-In the case below, a Nevada trial court denied an Italian citizen the ability to testify from Italy via video conference.
+In the case below, a Nevada trial court denied an Italian citizen the ability to provide deposition testimony from Italy via video conference.
 The Nevada Supreme Court held that the trial court’s decision was erroneous.

 Italian Businessman Loses $ Million While Gambling in Las Vegas